deliverance/Deliverance/README.txt

 Background information is available in the doc directory.

-Installation instructions are in INSTALL.txt.
+Installation instructions are in INSTALL.txt and examples of themes and content maps are in 'examples'.

 Paul Everitt
 paul@zope-europe.org